Middle Dutch: Long vowels and diphthongs

 The closing diphthong /ɛi̯/ remained from the corresponding Old Dutch diphthong.
 It occurred primarily in umlauting environments, with /eɛ̯/ appearing otherwise.
 Some dialects, particularly further west, had /eɛ̯/ in all environments (thus cleene next to cleine).
 Limburgish preserved the diphthong wherever it was preserved in High German.

 The closing diphthong /ɔu̯/ has two different origins.
 In the vast majority of the Middle Dutch area, it developed through l-vocalization from older /ol/ and /al/ followed by a dental consonant.
 In the eastern area, Limburg in particular, it was a remnant of the older diphthong as in High German, which had developed into /oɔ̯/ elsewhere.
 L-vocalization occurred only in the modern period in Limburgish, and the distinction between /ol/ and /al/ was preserved, being reflected as ów and aa respectively.

+Prosody

+In Limburgish, pitch accent (known in Dutch dialectology as the distinction between stoottoon 'push tone' and sleeptoon 'dragging tone') was phonemicized at the beginning of the Middle Dutch period.
+It causes pairs like bein /ˈbɛin/ 'legs' vs. bein /ˈbɛ́in/ 'leg' to be distinguished by tone (and, secondarily, length, since the push tone shortens the entire syllable).
+This is also true of Central Franconian, spoken to the southeast.

 Changes during the Middle Dutch period

 Phonological changes that occurred during Middle Dutch: